Enterovirus D68 – Situation Update

 Clinicians should consider EV-D68 infections in children presenting with severe respiratory illness and report any increase or unusual clusters/outbreaks of respiratory illness to their local health authority/Medical Health Officer.
 More severe respiratory presentations of EV-D68 may be anticipated in association with underlying comorbidity, notably a history of asthma.
 There is no specific treatment or vaccine for EV-D68.
 Clinical care is supportive.

-Healthcare providers should implement routine infection control practices, including droplet and contact precautions for patients with suspected EV-D68 infection.
+health-care providers should implement routine infection control practices, including droplet and contact precautions for patients with suspected EV-D68 infection.
 Surfaces should be cleaned with a hospital-grade disinfectant with a DIN and label claim for non-enveloped viruses.

 Only certain laboratories in the Lower Mainland conduct enterovirus testing; however, the PCR-based screening assays generally used do not identify the specific type of enterovirus.
 Molecular typing specific for EV-D68 by the BC PHMRL is required before cases can be considered confirmed.
 For hospitalized patients with severe respiratory illness and suspected EV-D68 infection (such as those with a positive enterovirus screening test), clinicians are requested to submit respiratory specimens (nasopharyngeal/oropharyngeal or other specimen as clinically indicated) to the BC PHMRL.
 If testing is required, please consult your local microbiologist and Medical Health Officer.